laroche/tastyworks-pnl/README.md

 Currency gains are only summed up within the first year and if no credit is paid back, otherwise they are tax free.
 Also if dividents or credit is received or account fees are paid.
-(They need to go into 'Anlage SO' within a German tax statement.)
+(They need to go into 'Anlage SO' within a private German tax statement.)

 The option __--debug-fifo__ gives details on the FIFO workings.
 Be aware that pnl data is the cummulative sum, not the real local change.
 (Bug in the output!)